SpongePowered/SpongeDocs/source/troubleshooting.rst

 **Symptom**: This could be almost anything - whatever your plugins do, plus the X-factor.
-Commonly the server crashes with a train of error messages in the server.log file.
+Commonly the server crashes with a train of error messages in the server log files.

 **Solution**: Stop the server, and check to see nothing has been corrupted.
 Be sure to check that it isn't from an incorrectly edited